Contact

 • About C-BARQ

-• C-BARQ, or Canine Behavioral Assessment and Research Questionnaire, provides dog owners and professionals with standardized evaluations of canine temperament and behavior.
+• C-BARQ, or Canine Behavioral Assessment and Research Questionnaire, is a standardized evaluation of canine temperament and behavior.

-• C-BARQ was developed by PennVet researchers and is currently the only behavioral assessment instrument of its kind extensively tested for reliability and validity on large samples of dogs of many breeds.
+• C-BARQ was developed by PennVet researchers and is currently the only assessment of its kind extensively tested for reliability and validity on large samples of dogs of many breeds.

-• C-BARQ consists of 100 questions that describe the different ways in which dogs typically respond to common events and situations in their environment.
+• C-BARQ is 100 questions about the different ways dogs typically respond to common events and situations.
+On average, it takes about 10-15 minutes to complete

 • C-BARQ is simple to use and can be completed by anyone who is reasonably familiar with a dog's typical, day-to-day behavior.